MartinPankraz/DSAGTechXChange24/2-abap-cloud-with-microsoft/student/quest3.md

 ## The path

 > [!WARNING]
-> If you don't want sign-in with Bing, you are limited to 4 prompts per day.
+> If you don't want to sign-in with Bing, you are limited to 4 prompts per day.
 If you want to use more prompts, you need to sign-in with your Microsoft account.

 1. Get started with the following prompts: